Aitia-IIOT/ah5-docs-java-spring/docs/api/blacklist/discovery-generic-http.md

 ## Overview

 This page describes the generic_http and generic_https service interface of discovery which enables both application and Core/Support systems to query the blacklist entries in force that apply to them, or check if a system blacklisted.
+Note that a record is in force if it is `ACTIVE` _and_ not expired.
 This service interface is implemented using protocol, encoding as stated in the following tables:

 **generic_http**